 5) Work out what increases intimacy and intensity for you

-Reid Mahalko (in conversation with Tina Horn in her wonderful podcast ‘Why are people into that!?!”) argues that if you don’t want to get too emotionally invested in someone, don’t spend the night.
+Some people suggest that if you don’t want to get too emotionally invested in someone, don’t spend the night.
 I kind of agree, spending the night often increases intimacy and the intensity of a relationship.
 But it isn’t the only thing.
 Everyone is different, and what intensifies attachment varies between people.
 Whether it is sharing music, holding hands, introducing your friends (or pet or kids), certain kinds of sex or kink, learning what it is for you means you can make choices about when it happens.
 If you want to slow down a relationship, delaying doing the things that ratchet up the intensity for you is a helpful way of doing that.

 If you’d like to talk to me about slowing down – or indeed speeding up – your relationship starts, you can send me an email to Sophia.firstname.lastname@example.org, or call or text me on (+44) (0)788 4431459.